Best Smartphone Buying Guide: Welcome to What Hi-Fi?'s round-up of the best phones you can buy in 2021.

 We know you can do a whole heap of things with even best cheap phones nowadays, but for our reviews we focus first and foremost on sound quality and picture performance.
 So while we of course thoroughly test a phone's battery, camera, usability, design and features, we will give extra weight to handsets that deliver great audio and video.

-So no matter if you're an Android or iOS loyal, whether you're eyeing up a flagship phone such as the iPhone 12, Sony Xperia 1 II, Google Pixel 5, Samsung Galaxy S20 or OnePlus 8 Pro, or more affordable options like the OnePlus 7T or iPhone SE, we've got you covered with the very best smartphones on the market...
+So no matter if you're an Android or iOS loyal, whether you're eyeing up a flagship phone such as the iPhone 12, Samsung Galaxy S21, Sony Xperia 1 II, Google Pixel 5 or OnePlus 8 Pro, or more affordable options like the iPhone 12 Mini, iPhone SE or OnePlus 7T, we've got you covered with the very best smartphones on the market...

 How we choose the best smartphones